Who should have cervical screening

 If you have had a total hysterectomy, your GP will be able to tell you if you should continue to have screening tests.
 A total hysterectomy is when the uterus and cervix are removed

 If the test before your hysterectomy found abnormalities, have a repeat test.
 The test will take a sample from the top of your vagina.
 This is called a vault smear.

 If you have had a total hysterectomy to remove your cervix, you do not need cervical screening.

 If you are aged 25 to 65 and still have a cervix, you should attend cervical screening.

 When trans men with a cervix will be invited for cervical screening

-If you're registered with welfare services as female, you should receive invitation letters for cervical screening.
+If you're aged 25 to 65 and registered with welfare services as female, you should receive invitation letters for cervical screening.

 If you're registered with welfare services as male, you will not receive invitation letters.

 You can still have cervical screening.
 Talk to your GP.